ZenPylon/floppy-cat/README.md

-# floppy-cat
+# Floppy Cat
-A flimsy exploration of analogies
+A flimsy exploration of analogies.

+## Summary
+A place for papers, discussion, and experimentation.